chakeega/glue_config_rules_and_remediation/README.md

 # AWS GLUE SECURITY CONFIG RULES
- This Config Conformance Pack enforces some security best practices for the AWS Glue Service.
+ This repo contains AWS Config rules which enfore some security best practices for the AWS Glue Service.
 It contains the following:
  1. Glue Job Security Configuration is encrypted for S3 and CloudWatch
  2. Glue Crawler Security Configuration is encrypted for S3 and CloudWatch
  3. Glue Data Catalog's metadata and passwords are encrypted